 Most Popular Dishes

 Ćevapi (pronounced cheh-vap-ee), also known as ćevapčići (cheh-vap-chee-chee), is a traditional Eastern European dish of grilled meat with diced onions, stuffed in a pita-like bread called somun (so-moon), and rolled in a sausage fashion.
 It is also often served with kajmak (k-eye-mack), which is similar in taste to sour cream.
-Newcomers tend to be filled to the brim by half plate servings of cevapi, which include only five pieces, but truly adjusted students can easily manage a full platter of ten (though some locals can eat 20!).
+Newcomers tend to be filled to the brim by half plate servings of cevapi, which include only five pieces, but truly adjusted students abroad in Bosnia can easily manage a full platter of ten (though some locals can eat 20!).
 Cevapi can be eaten by hand or with a fork, either way is seen as perfectly normal among Bosnians.
 Restaurants serving cevapi can be found in nearly every part of Bosnia-Herzegovina, and especially in Old Town Sarajevo where there is a different cevapi joint on every corner.

 Burek is a baked dish made of phyllo dough, which is stuffed with meat, cheese (sirnica -pronounced seer-nee-tsa), spinach (zeljanica - zel-yuh-nee-tsa), or potatoes (krompiruša - kromp-eer-oosh-uh).
 Burek is also known as pita, which means pie locally.
 To make burek, phyllo dough is rolled into a large strand and then twisted into a large round pan to make a spiral shape.
 Then the dough is baked, cut into large portions, and served fresh and warm.
 Burek is nearly as popular as ćevapi, made apparent by the number of restaurants that offer the dish.
 However, there's nothing quite like a local bosanka (Bosnian woman) version of burek, made fresh in her very own kitchen, instead of one made at a restaurant.